ingonyama-zk/icicle/examples/c++/poseidon/README.md

 ## What's in the example

 1. Define the size of the example
-2. Initialize input
+2. Initialize input and constants
-3. Run Radix2 NTT
+3. Run either single hash or multiple hashes
-4. Run MixedRadix NTT
-5. Validate the data output
+4. Validate the data output